PDob02/Group_Project_May_2022/README.md

 Main Branch All code in the main branch is productionready.
-The main branch should include: ✓ All code necessary to perform exploratory analysis
+The main branch should include: ✓ All code necessary to perform exploratory analysis - Code has been loaded into the PostgreSQL database.
 ✓ Some code necessary to complete the machine learning portion of the project
+README.md

-README.md README.md must include: ✓ Description of the communication
+README.md must include:

+✓ Description of the communication protocols - DONE
-protocols

 ✓ Outline of the project (this may include images, but should be easy to follow and digest)